Exposure to Engineering

 Tour the New Office of Diversity, Equity and Inclusion!

-Join Associate Dean for Diversity, Equity and Inclusion, Dr. CJ Taylor as he shows off our new office space on the second floor of the historic Towne Building.
+Join Associate Dean for Diversity, Equity and Inclusion, Dr. Camillo "CJ" Taylor, as he shows off our new office space on the second floor of the historic Towne Building.
 Featuring a look inside the Donna Hampton Study Space and Cora Ingrum Conference Room, we are excited to share this space with you!

 ODEI Strategic Plan